linsalrob/pbj_placer/README.md

-## Step one, integrate the leaves into the tree
+## Step one, separate the metagenomes and the tree

-In this step, we read the jplacer file and integrate the metagenomes into the tree.
-We specifically place ambiquous sequences at each point where they could occur.
-We realize that this is not correct, _sensu stricto_, but for the visualization it provides us what we need.
+In this step, we read the jplacer file and separate out the metagenomes from the tree.

 Use the command:

 ```
-python3 parse_rename_write.py -j sharks_stingray.jplace -o sharks_stingray.nwk -l sharks_stingray.leaves
+python3 rename_tree_leaves.py -j sharks_stingray.jplace -o sharks_stingray.nwk -m sharks_stingray.placements
 ```

-to parse the jplace file and create (a) the tree for itol (sharks_fish.nwk), and (b) a list of all the leaves (sharks_fish.leaves) that we will use in subsequent commands.
+to parse the jplace file and create (a) the tree for itol (sharks_stingray.nwk), and (b) a list of all the metagenome reads and the positions those mapto the tree (sharks_stingray.placements) that we will use in subsequent commands.

 ## Step two, create our classifications